SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 ##### Phrase 5

 This phrase is about improving access to energy services and electricity.
-The general structure is *electrification / action + access + energy  / action + access + energy + regions*.
+The general structure is *electrification / action + access + energy + households / action + access + energy + regions*.
 The reason for the two part approach is that `energy services` is specialised enough to stand alone with `access`, while `electricity` and `energy` are too broad (can be used in many contexts, e.g. an industrial process).
 Thus these terms are combined either in phrases, or with regions, or with certain technologies (e.g. `microgrids`).
 Regions include generic terms for developing and least developed countries, as well as specific least developed countries, SIDS, landlocked developing countries and rural areas.

 ```Ceylon =
 TS= ("universal electrification" OR "rural electrification" OR "national electrification")